Series

 The Opposite of Work Part 2: Philosophy and Play (Work #6)

 We spend a lot of our life not just working, but also playing.
-But what is play?
-In this class, we'll look at the serious business of play, and why it matters.
+But what is play, and why does it matter?

 The Opposite of Work?
 All About Idleness (Work #5)